FDSRashid/Semantic-Similarity-Arabic/README.md

 The last step to J-S Divergence (exhale) is to plug the two probability distributions from two embedded texts into the J-S formula.
 Lets say we have two probability distributions A and B. Let M, the average of the two distributions, be defined as $M = \frac{1}{2}(A + B)$ .
 Then the Jensen-Shannon divergence of two probability distributions is as follows: $$JSD(A || B) = \frac{1}{2} H(M) - \frac{1}{2} \left(  H(A) + H(B)  \right) $$ This gets us a JS Divergence of two distributions, where 0 means minimmal divergence.
 For this metric, we cannot have negative divergence, and the closer to zero, the more similar the two texts are.

+Metric Number 4 is Word-Movers Distance.
+We are using a different type of language model for this, a word2vector model.
+These models convert words or phrases into vector represenations.
+Essentially, over the training data, these models develop a vocabulary set and a numerical representation of each word it takes in.
+W2Vec models have two types: Continuous Bag of Words (CBOW) and Skip-gram.
+We are only using Arabic W2Vec models, and i could only find 1 - so we are limiting our options to that one repository , Aravec.
+Aravec has models based on CBOW and SKip-gram, models trained on wikipedia articles and tweets, and different models based on how long you want each embedded vector to be.
+Just know that their Wikipedia Skipgram model for unigram models dont work.

+The Word Movers Distance metric requires embeddings which map words to vectors - hence word2vec embeddings like Aravec are needed.
+It is simply the minimum distance to traverse words from text A to text B. It's based on the earth mover's distance, a measure of distance between two frequency distributions.
+For more information, consider looking at their documentation : https://radimrehurek.com/gensim/auto_examples/tutorials/run_wmd.html#.
+For our purposes, the closer the score is to zero, the more similar the texts are.

 ## Notes and updates